We'll get you familiar with the tools for your Apple smart home

 How to create HomeKit automations

-So we’ve established that you have a hub.
-Time to start creating.
-Whereas scenes let you create many actions across your home at once, automations involve events or actions triggering other actions.
+To give you an idea of what you can do before we go deep on how you create HomeKit automations and how you create HomeKit scenes a bit further down, Scenes let you create many actions across your home at once, while automations involve events or actions triggering other actions.
 For example, you could create an automation where unlocking the front door turns on your hallway lights and adjusts the thermostat.
+A Scene meanwhile, might turn all of the smart lights in your home red at the same time.

-Head to the next screen and you can select the accessories you want included in the automation.
-I’m just using outlets and lights for this, but you could have a heater turn on, or adjust a thermostat.
+Head to the next screen and you can select the accessories – or action – you want included in the automation.
+We’re just using outlets and lights for this, but you could have a heater turn on, or adjust a thermostat.
 If you’ve already created any scenes, you can also make them part of this.
 In fact, you may prefer to simply use automations to trigger scenes.

 The other automation “types” follow a similar procedure.
 For a time-of-day automation, you can select not only the time but also the days of the week you’d like it to occur.
 So you could trigger a scene at 4pm every Tuesday, if you like.

 For accessory automations, you can create a chain where turning on one device will trigger a bunch of others.
-I built one where turning off my bedroom light after 10pm will turn on a fan, because it’s hot right now, but I also don’t want it turning on earlier in the day when I’m not actually in bed.
+We’ve previously built one where turning off our bedroom light after 10pm will turn on a fan during the summer months, but we also don’t want it turning on earlier in the day when we’re not actually in bed.

 How to create HomeKit scenes